Achondroplasia: Children

 Children with achondroplasia often have less muscle tone; because of this it is common for them to have delayed walking and motor skills.
 It is also common for children to have bowed legs, scoliosis, lordosis, arthritis, issues with joint flexibility, breathing problems, ear infections, and crowded teeth.
 These issues can be treated with surgery, braces, or physical therapy.

 Hydrocephalus is a severe effect associated with achondroplasia in children.
 This condition occurs when cerebrospinal fluid is not able to flow in and out of the skull because of how the spine narrows.
 This fluid build up is associated with an enlarged head, vomiting, lethargy, headaches, and irritability.
 A shunt surgery is commonly performed to treat this condition, but an endoscopic third ventriculostomy can also be done.

 Adults

 Adults with achondroplasia often face issues with obesity and sleep apnea.
 It is also typical for adults to experience numbness or tingling in their legs because of nerve compression.

 Some research has found that adults with achondroplasia may also experience psychosocial complications, usually associated with short stature.

 Pregnancy in women with achondroplasia is considered higher risk.
 Women with achondroplasia generally have their babies delivered through C-sections to prevent complications that could occur with a natural birth.
-The life expectancy of people with achondroplasia is approximately 10 years less than average.
+Intelligence and life span are usually near normal, although craniocervical junction compression increases the risk of death in infancy.